Testing and auditing requirements for the Crossed Grain TM scheme

 - There are key mandatory technical requirements for the Crossed Grain product certification scheme

-- An annual audit to the AOECS Standard for Gluten Free Foods
+- An annual audit to meet the requirements of the AOECS Standard for Gluten-free Foods

 - Providing Coeliac UK with information about your products

 There are several methods for testing the gluten content of food.
 These include laboratory based tests or rapid tests that can be conducted in the factory.

 The technology of gluten testing continues to develop and recent advances mean that tests are becoming much more sensitive.

 The recommended method of analysis for gluten, approved by the Codex Committee on Methods of Analysis and Sampling (CCMAS), is the R5-sandwich ELISA (Mendez method).
 This method detects the prolamins from wheat, rye and barley.

 Some fermented products like beers contain hydrolysed gluten.
 For the detection of hydrolysed gluten the recommended test is the competitive R5 ELISA method.

 It is recommended that you use a UKAS accredited laboratory for testing.
 You can find an accredited laboratory by visiting the UKAS website.

 All Crossed Grain trademark licencees must meet the requirements of the AOECS Standard for Gluten-free Foods via an audit.
 The following options are available:

 AOECS Standard audit